Liam Kelly (footballer, born 1995): Reading

 Kelly extended his Reading contract on 6 July 2017, signing a new three-year deal.
 Kelly scored his second and third goals for the club in a 2–0 EFL Cup win over Gillingham on 8 August 2017, and scored again in a 1–1 draw with Fulham on 12 August.
 He won the club's Player of the Month award for August 2017.
 Kelly was in and out of the Reading first team over the 2017–18 season, with manager Stam suggesting of Kelly in February 2018 that his levels of performance had declined from the previous season as opposition teams "got to know what he can do".
-On 24 February 2018, Kelly scored from roughly 30 yards to equalise at 1–1 in an eventual 3–3 draw with Derby County - this goal won the club's Goal of the Month award for February 2018 with 91% of fan votes.
-Manager Stam was sacked on 21 March 2018, with Reading 20th in the Championship, and Paul Clement was appointed as his replacement two days later.
+On 24 February 2018, Kelly scored from roughly 30 yards to equalise at 1–1 in an eventual 3–3 draw with Derby County – this goal won the club's Goal of the Month award for February 2018 with 91% of fan votes.
+Manager Stam was sacked on 21 March 2018, with Reading 20th in the Championship, and replaced by Paul Clement two days later.
 Reading finished the 2017–18 season 20th, having avoided relegation in the final match of the season.
 Kelly was voted third by the club's fans for the Player of the Season award for the 2017–18 season, behind Liam Moore and Modou Barrow, though Courtney Friday of the Reading Chronicle rated Kelly's season as 6/10, describing it as a "solid second season" for Kelly, but that the season as a whole was "one which every Reading FC fan, player and worker will want to forget".